ngeorge337/Danimator/README.md

 =================

 1. Download the repo
-2. Extract the included dependencies.zip file into the top-level directory (next to the solution file, /icons, /headers, etc.)
+2. Extract the dependencies folder which can be downloaded [from here](http://codingbuff.the-powerhouse.net/files/priv/DanimatorFiles/danimator_dependencies.zip) file into the top-level directory (next to the solution file, /icons, /headers, etc.)
 3. Open the solution with Visual Studio 2015
 4. The project should build/compile without errors (in Release mode, compilation might take some time because of Imagemagick.
 I plan to work on reducing the